Tony-j77/School_Software_Projects/README.md

 This repo contains all the assignments/projects that I worked on during my high school computer science courses.
 Grade 10 has a focus on python while grade 11 and 12 focused on Java (more specifically iterative and recursive algorithims, dynamic data structures, linked lists, array lists and objective oriented programming ).

+## Personal favourite project:
+### Connect 4 vs Adish

+This was a final project that @Adke (my friend) and I did for our grade 11 computer science course.
+What we implemented was our version of the Connect 4 game where I am the bot tries to defeat the human player.

+The user will input their name and will choose the difficulty of the AI bot depending on their skill level from 1 to 5.
+After the user enters their name and difficulty, the program will initiate by showing a picture of Adish saying “Bring it on bud”.
+Then the gameboard will pop up allowing the user to click on a series of buttons at the bottom of the screen to choose where they want to place their game pieces, allowing the game to initiate.
+After the user has chosen where they want to place their game piece, the AI bot will process a bunch of algorithms like “for loops” and “if-else statements” to make his turn as well based on the difficulty that the user has selected.
+Once the game is finished, when someone has connected 4 game pieces together either horizontally, vertically, or diagonally, the system will show a pop-up message stating that the winner has won the game.
+If the real player won the game, a picture of the AI bot (Adish) will pop up saying “Sorry I am bad at Connect4” otherwise if the AI bot won, then it will say “Get Rekt Loser”.

+Please note that the "Connect4.jar" file is given credit to Delos Chang for this project.

 # Project list:
 ### Grade 10:
 - Area of a triangle